jcolag/CommonCalendar/README.md

 Beyond a week of intercalary days seems pointless, so process of elimination leaves _The Commons Calendar_ with a plausible, if quirky, eleven months of thirty-three days each, plus two intercalary days.

+### The Week

+A seven-day week _could_ work, but isn't necessary on an entirely new calendar.
+Ideal cases would relate to the number of days in a month.
+Discarding eleven-day weeks (though this idea has potential), doubling the other factor (three) to six is week-like, was apparently experimented with (along with five) by the Soviet Union, and makes all months six weeks long, nearly square.

+The days need names, of course.
+In many cultures, the days are named for gods, but that seems crass in 2016.
+However, the same sort of inspirational role may be supplied by major Free projects.
+After some thinking, the most prominent and diverse projects seemed to be [Arduino](http://www.arduino.cc/), _[Sita Sings the Blues](http://www.sitasingstheblues.com/)_, [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and [Wikimedia](https://wikimediafoundation.org/wiki/Home)'s related Free projects, the [Linux kernel](https://www.kernel.org/), [GNU](https://gnu.org/), and [Creative Commons](https://creativecommons.org/).

+Accounting for convenient pronunciation and simplicity (and replacing the name of Linux with its mascot, [Tux](https://en.wikipedia.org/wiki/Tux)), that suggests a list like...

+ - Duinday
+ - Sitaday
+ - Wikiday
+ - Tuxday
+ - Gnuday
+ - Commonday

+That's one software project, one hardware, two broad projects representing licenses, a movie, and an encyclopedia (and software type).
+Sita even refers to the consort of a god, maintaining a link to traditional calendars.

+I haven't worked out a full eleven-day week as an alternative, but it has occurred to me that a major potential objection to a six-day week is that it changes the weekday/weekend balance that most of the world is currently familiar with, whereas eleven days with a tradition of three off (say, the first, middle, and last days) comes out to _almost_ the same ratio of days.
+As hinted previously, the eleven-day week would also divide evenly into each month, making for a perpetual calendar.